facebookresearch/esm/README.rst

     model, alphabet = torch.hub.load("facebookresearch/esm", "esm1_t34_670M_UR50S")

-FASTA representation extractor
+FASTA embedding extractor
 ================

-For your convenience, we have provided a script that efficiently extracts representations in bulk from a FASTA file:
+For your convenience, we have provided a script that efficiently extracts embeddings in bulk from a FASTA file:

 .. code-block:: bash

-    # Extract final-layer representations for a FASTA file from a 34-layer model
+    # Extract final-layer embedding for a FASTA file from a 34-layer model
     $ python extract.py esm1_t34_670M_UR50S examples/some_proteins.fasta my_reprs/ \
         --repr_layers 0 32 34 --include mean per_tok